gnowenegue/directed-graph-bfs-dijkstra-exercise/README.md

 It doesn’t have any methods, except for the its constructor.

 ## Project Details
-This project is broken down into 4 main tasks.
+This project is broken down into 4 main tasks:

-- Calculate the distance of a particular route (i.e. A—B—C).
+- Calculate the distance of a particular route (i.e. A—B—C)
-- Calculate the number of trips from a node to the other, either allowing up to a maximum number of stops or exactly at a certain number of stops.
+- Calculate the number of trips from a node to the other, either allowing up to a maximum number of stops or exactly at a certain number of stops
-- Calculate the distance of the shortest route from a node to the other.
+- Calculate the distance of the shortest route from a node to the other
-- Calculate the number of trips from a node to the other with a certain distance.
+- Calculate the number of trips from a node to the other with a certain distance

-As such, there are 4 methods you can call:
+As such, there are 4 methods that can be called.

 ### calculateDistance(...nodeNames)